electronicdreamplant/electronicdreamplant.github.io/_france/2026-08-20-what-is-life-like-in-eguisheim.md

 We completely landed on our feet with our neighbours - they are the warmest, kindest people.
 Betty and Michele are directly opposite to us and we see/speak frequently.
 Michele has taken a real shine to Rachel and looks after her like a daughter.
 Betty has already included Rachel in her regular hairdressing arrangements!

 Right next door to them is the lovely Alice, who is Betty's mum.
 She is an absolute delight and so pleased we have moved in.
+Just yesterday she presented us with a whole basket of plums from her tree.

 ## Eguisheim village
 The village itself is insanely gorgeous, and although it is a popular destination for tourists it never feels overrun (unlike parts of Oxford in the summer).
 There's a lovely laziness about strolling through its streets